markrickert/cryptohopper-dashboard-watchlist/README.md

 # ⚠️ Security implications: ⚠️

-> This is a script that manipulates elements on a site while you are logged in to a site that deals with cryptocurrency.
+> This is a script that manipulates elements on a financial site while you are logged in.
 Please read and unserstand what the code is doing before you run it!

 # Example: